-For help & advice please email the IT department at email@example.com or in an emergency call on +44 (0) 1865 274629 or visit us in the basement of 51 Banbury Road.
+For help and advice please email the IT department at firstname.lastname@example.org or in an emergency call on +44 (0) 1865 274629 or visit us in the basement of 51 Banbury Road.

-Staff Members: Robert Highman (IT Manager), Chris O'Shea (Senior IT Officer), Stephen Shellard (IT Officer) and Shadi Alsamhouri (IT Officer).
+Staff Members: Robert Highman (IT Manager), Chris O'Shea (Senior IT Officer) and Tom Sherwood (IT Apprentice).

 IT Services provide a range of services to support you in Oxford.
-A full list of services is available here; Key amongst these are: Nexus email, Oxford Single Sign On (SSO), Wifi and Weblearn.To get the most from IT in Oxford you will need to do some reading!
+A full list of services is available here; Key amongst these are: Nexus email, Oxford Single Sign On (SSO), Wifi, Canvas and Weblearn.To get the most from IT in Oxford you will need to do some reading!

-Use of the School's IT equipment and network is governed by the following rules and policies: University Regulations for Computer Use; University Information Security Policy; School of Anthropology Information Security Policy.
+Use of the School's IT equipment and network is governed by the following rules and policies: University Regulations for Computer Use; University Information Security Policy; School Information Security Policy.

 We appreciate that this is a lot of information to read through and that real world adherence to such policies is sometimes difficult to achieve.
 However, in the event of an information security incident the ramifications for you and the University could be significant.
 It is not a defence in law to say that you are unaware of the policies by which you are bound.

 If you are working with personal data or other sensitive data types and have any questions of concerns, please email email@example.com and we will be happy to help.